 Effective Indigenous Relations Training and Support

-Our team’s formal training and our demonstrated expertise in Indigenous engagements and formal consultations makes our custom built to undertake any Indigenous engagement project.
-We have extensive experience and involvement in the development of Indigenous engagement strategies, as well as planning and conducting Indigenous engagement activities.
+Our team’s formal training and our demonstrated expertise in Indigenous engagements and formal consultations makes us custom built to undertake any Indigenous engagement project.
+We have extensive experience and involvement in the development of Indigenous engagement strategies as well as planning and conducting Indigenous engagement activities.

-We are consistently retained by non-indigenous organizations to assist in meaningful consultation and engagement processes and we strive to create safe spaces to learn, share, and foster respectful, reciprocal relationships between Indigenous and non-Indigenous communities and organizations.
-Our team hold personal certifications in IAP2, Gender Based Assessment Plus (GBA+) and First Nations Ownership, Control, Access and Possession (OCAP®) to ensure we complete our work in a ‘good’ Indigenous way.
-Our services include (click to learn more):
+We are consistently retained by non-indigenous organizations to assist in meaningful consultation and engagement processes.
+We strive to create safe spaces to learn, share, and foster respectful, reciprocal relationships between Indigenous and non-Indigenous communities and organizations.
+Our team members hold personal certifications in IAP2, Gender Based Assessment Plus (GBA+) and First Nations Ownership, Control, Access and Possession (OCAP®) to ensure we complete our work in a ‘good’ Indigenous way.
+Our services include:

 First Nation and Treaty Lands

 Our company is located within the Williams Treaty territory.
 Our communities have recently completed a 10+ year process affirming our collective land rights within this territory.
-Our team lived through the ups and downs of negotiations, the processes required to make informed decisions, the successes and the failures.
+Our team lived through the ups and downs of negotiations as community members.
+We lived through the successes and failures of the processes required to make informed decisions.

 Our unique team, led by an Indigenous engineer, work with communities to help meet the increasing demands to reduce energy consumption and lessen the associated cost and impacts of energy on the environment.
 We focus on assisting Indigenous Communities in the development of energy management plans based on the patterns of energy use.